 Her work has won a 2017 Pushcart Prize and is anthologized in The Best of the Net 2014 and The Best American Poetry 2013.
 Recent poems are published or forthcoming in A Public Space, Poetry, Black Warrior Review, Guernica, The Missouri Review, and Tin House, among other journals.

 The recipient of fellowships and scholarships from Kundiman, Bread Loaf Writers Conference, Jerome Foundation, Hedgebrook, Vermont Studio Center, and Saltonstall Foundation, Mao holds an M.F.A. from Cornell University and has taught writing at Cornell University and Hunter College.
-She was the 2015-2016 Singapore Creative Writing Residency Writer-in-Residence at National University of Singapore, and is currently a 2016-2017 Cullman Center Fellow at the New York Public Library.
+She was the 2015-2016 Singapore Creative Writing Residency Writer-in-Residence at National University of Singapore and a 2016-2017 Cullman Center Fellow at the New York Public Library.
+Currently she resides in Washington, D.C. as the 2017-2018 Jenny McKean Moore Writer-in-Washington at the George Washington University.